exanauts/Argos.jl/docs/src/man/fullspace.md

     For the Hessian, only the lower-triangular are being returned.

 ## Deport on CUDA GPU
-Deporting all the operations on a CUDA GPU simply amounts to instantiate a [`FullSpaceEvaluator`](@ref) on the GPU, with
+Deporting all the operations on a CUDA GPU simply amounts to instantiating a `FullSpaceEvaluator``](@ref) on the GPU, with
 ```julia
 using CUDAKernels # suppose CUDAKernels has been downloaded
 flp = Argos.FullSpaceEvaluator(datafile; device=CUDADevice())